extplug/plug-modules/README.md

 `plug-modules` makes it easy to use plug.dj's client-side internals.
 Remember that plug.dj's internal JavaScript is *not* meant to be a public API.
-It changes a lot!
+It sometimes changes!
 Modules that you used yesterday, may not exist tomorrow, so make sure to code very defensively and to fall back gracefully.